 Heart failure risk increases with advancing age.
 Heart failure is the most common reason for hospitalization in people age 65 years and older.

 Men are at higher risk for heart failure than women.
-However, women are more likely than men to develop diastolic heart failure (a failure of the heart muscle to relax normally), which is often a precursor to systolic heart failure (impaired ability to pump blood).
+However, women are more likely than men to develop diastolic heart failure (a failure of the heart muscle to relax normally).

-African-Americans are more likely than Caucasians to develop heart failure before age 50 and to die from the condition.
+African-Americans are more likely than Caucasians to develop heart failure before age 50 and die from the condition.

 People with a family history of cardiomyopathies (diseases that damage the heart muscle) are at increased risk of developing heart failure.
 Researchers are investigating specific genetic variants that increase heart failure risk.

 People with diabetes are at high risk for heart failure, particularly if they also have coronary artery disease and high blood pressure.
 Some types of diabetes medications, such as rosiglitazone (Avandia) and pioglitazone (Actos), may cause or worsen heart failure.
 Chronic kidney disease caused by diabetes also increases heart failure risk.